What is a Security Guard: Definition, Types, Management and Improvements

 14. Apartment Security

 Apartment security guards focus on building entrances, lobbies, lifts, car parks, and visitor access.
-Apartment buildings have regular guest traffic, deliveries, and contractors, which can create risk if access is not controlled properly.
+Apartment buildings experience regular guest traffic, deliveries, and contractor access, which can create risks if access is not properly controlled.
 Apartment security reduces unauthorised access and helps residents feel more secure.

 15. Security Monitoring Services

-Security monitoring services refer to guards or security personnel who actively monitor security systems such as CCTV, alarm systems, and access control dashboards.
+Security monitoring services involve guards or security personnel who actively monitor security systems, including CCTV, alarm systems, and access control dashboards.
 This can be done on-site in a control room or as part of a coordinated response model with patrol units.

-In practice, monitoring teams watch video surveillance, respond to alarms, identify suspicious activity, and dispatch on-ground guards or emergency responders based on the situation.
+In practice, monitoring teams review video surveillance feeds, respond to alarms, identify suspicious activity, and dispatch on-site guards or emergency responders based on the situation.
 Monitoring improves response speed and documentation, but it still needs trained guards because systems can trigger false alarms and cannot physically intervene.

 Main Duties and Responsibilities of Security Guards